-The Australian National University (ANU) is a world-leading contributor to public policy formation and debate and a celebrated place of intensive research and high-quality education.
-Based in the Australian capital of Canberra, ANU has strong ties to the nation’s policy makers and it sets the standard on issues of national and international importance.
+The University is a key contributor to public policy formation and debate, a celebrated place of intensive research and is renowned for excellence in undergraduate and post graduate education.
+ANU has strong ties to the nation’s policy makers and sets the standard on issues of national and international importance.
 ANU is led by Nobel Laureate Professor Brian P. Schmidt AC.

-The University is home to more than 22,000 students, with more than half studying at the postgraduate level.
-ANU also attracts people from around the world, with roughly one quarter of its students coming from overseas.
+The University is home to more than 25,000 students, with almost half studying at the postgraduate level.
+ANU attracts people from around the world, with roughly one quarter of its students coming from overseas.
 ANU graduates go on to take up leadership positions in government, industry, research and academia, at home and abroad.

 ANU is Australia’s only member of the International Alliance of Research Universities (IARU).
 The alliance of leading research and teaching institutions shares a global vision, with a focus on research-led teaching, educating future leaders and tackling some of this century’s biggest challenges.